dixitaditya41/TrueGradient-Chat/README.md

 ## 📋 Assignment Overview

-This project fulfills the core requirements for the **LLM Chat Platform Assignment**, including:
+This project fulfills the core requirements for the **AI Chat Platform Assignment**, including:

 1. **Authentication & Onboarding**
 2. **Chat Interface with Credit System**